 The Board sets the Company's strategy and objectives, taking into account the interests of all its stakeholders.
 It is ultimately responsible for the direction, management, performance and long-term sustainable success of the Company.
-A good understanding of the Company's stakeholders enables the Board to consider the potential impact of strategic decisions on each stakeholder group during the decision-making process.
-By considering the Company's purpose, vision and values, together with its strategic priorities, the Board aims for its decisions to be fair and take account of the interests of the key stakeholder groups, together with the impact of its operations on the environment.
+A good understanding of the Company's stakeholders and regular engagement enables the Board to consider the potential impact of strategic decisions on each stakeholder group during the decision-making process.

+When considering the Company's purpose, vision and values, together with its strategic priorities, the Board aims for its decisions to be fair and take account of the interests of the key stakeholder groups, together with the impact of its operations on the community and environment through its investment activities.